AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/04_strong_typing.rst

 - from any scalar type to an enumeration

 The rules are not symmetric, so although it is advised not to cast a float into an enum, it is allowed to cast an enum into a float.
-Similarly, it is advised not to cast a character into an enum, it is allowed to cast an enum into a character.
+Similarly, although it is advised not to cast a character into an enum, it is allowed to cast an enum into a character.

 The rules in SPARK are simpler.
 There are no conversions between numeric types (integers, fixed-point and floating-point) and non-numeric types (Boolean,